montalcy/montalcy/README.md

 # Hi, I’m @montalcy 👋

-I'm a soon-to-be graduate from Eastern Washington University with a degree in <strong>Computer Science</strong> and a minor in both
+I'm a graduate from Eastern Washington University with a degree in <strong>Computer Science</strong> and a minor in both
 <strong>Visual Communication Design</strong> and <strong>Spanish</strong>.

 # 🔍 What I’m Working On